JacobHA/JacobHA.github.io/index.markdown

 <br>
 <div class="row-after">
-The purpose of this website is to post blogs and tutorials on various topics related to physics, mathematics, and machine learning - as well as other topics that I find interesting.
+The purpose of this website is to post updates, blogs, and tutorials on various topics related to physics, mathematics, and machine learning - as well as other topics that I find interesting.

 I hope to use this website as a resource for explaining my research and some of my Github repositories.
 </div>
 <h2>Recent Announcements</h2>

+- Dec.
+2, 2022: I have been awarded a College of Science and Mathematics (CSM) Dean's Doctoral Research Fellowship for Spring 2023.
+This fellowship will support my research in the [statistical mechanics approach to reinforcement learning][arxiv-paper].
+I am very grateful to the CSM for this award, and I look forward to continuing my research in the coming year.

 - Nov.
 20, 2022: Our group's first peer-reviewed paper on entropy-regularized reinforcement learning entitled "Utilizing Prior Solutions for Reward Shaping and Composition in Entropy-Regularized Reinforcement Learning" was accepted at AAAI-2023 ([LinkedIn][linkedin-link]).